Excuse the language but it really is that sort of condition!

 The brain wants to, but the complete disconnect down below has basically screwed everything up (pardon the pun).

 Fortunately I have some great colleagues and a job that allows me to work from home, so the impact of TM overall has not been as significant as it could have been.
 However a few hours of brain activity leads to intense tiredness (see sleep) – something one neurologist advised me would be pretty much the norm.
+Stress of any nature diverts the brain from every other activity – making even walking a bigger struggle than my ‘normal’ and exercise/therapy pretty pointless.

 The initial TM ‘attack’ resulted in massive muscle loss – primarily from my back and upper legs.
 Regaining the strength is proving to be incredibly difficult and, when combined with a number of the other issues on this page, makes life pretty depressing sometimes.